Skip to main content

 The case seeks to ensure that Canada complies with its domestic and international legal obligations by ceasing to approve the transfer of military goods and technology ending up in Israel (including through past permits issued or still in effect on or after 9 October 2023).
 The case will shed light on Canada’s prosperous arms trade and the weakness of the protection measures that it purports to follow.
 It also sheds light on Canada’s contributions to Israel’s starvation and mass bombardment of Gaza, including the killing of tens of thousands of civilians.
 Another notable aspect of the case is that it argues Canada’s actions violate the constitution, namely Section 7 of the Canadian Charter of Rights and Freedoms.
 Finally, the application addresses military goods that are “ultimately destined for Israel”, which could include those that go to the United States first.

 Arms export controls in Canada are regulated at the national level under the Export and Import Permits Act (EIPA).
 Guidance on the Minister of Foreign Affairs’ decision-making process is contained in the Export and Brokering Controls Handbook.
-In 2018, the EIPA was amended to bring Canada into compliance with the ATT, although many believe Canada is largely still not in compliance with the ATT.
+In 2018, the EIPA was amended to bring Canada into compliance with the Arms Trade Treaty (ATT), although many believe Canada is largely still not in compliance with the ATT.
 The competence to grant licences for the export of military goods is vested in the Minister of Foreign Affairs.

 Relevant sections as set out in the application: